The Fair Work system

 - protection from unfair dismissal.

-Awards, together with the National Employment Standards and the national minimum wage, make up a safety net of entitlements for employees covered by the Fair Work system.
+The National Employment Standards, awards and the National Minimum Wage make up a safety net of entitlements for employees covered by the Fair Work system.
+Other workplace participants in the Fair Work system (such as regulated workers) have different rights and entitlements.

 There are several key bodies that have roles in the Fair Work system: